1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 sudo -i

-Then list the available partitions (replace ov-abcd with your hostname):
+then list the available partitions (replace ov-abcd by your hostname):

 [root@ov-abcd ~]# lsblk